smalipeddi/smalipeddi/README.md

-- 👋 Hi, I’m @smalipeddi
+- 👋 Hi, I’m sunitha malipeddi
-- 👀 I’m interested in ... building Angular applications
+- 👀 I’m interested in ... building Angular and React Web applications using Ruby On Rails on the backend.
-- 🌱 I’m currently learning ...
-React Framework
+- 🌱 I’m currently learning ...docker, Kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end technologies, AWS, docker, Ruby on Rails ......
 - 📫 How to reach me ... sunitha_malipeddi@yahoo.com

 <!---